John Allwright Fellowship

 John Allwright Fellowship - Philippines

 In 2023, ACIAR, in partnership with the Department of Science and Technology – Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development (DOST-PCAARRD) and DOST Science Education Institute, offered Filipino nationals associated with DOST-PCAARRD and ACIAR research projects up to five (5) places within the JAF program (JAF Philippines).
 The JAF Philippines is one of two components, jointly funded by DOST and ACIAR and administered through the Australia Awards.
-The successful applicants from round one will commence their PhD studies in Australia in this academic year 2024-25.
+The successful applicants from round one have commenced their PhD studies in Australia in this academic year 2024-25.

 Applications for round two John Allwright Fellowship - Philippines are currently closed.